cloudmobi/CloudmobiSSP/android-sdk.md

 ## <a name="mediation">Reward Video Ad Mediation</a>

+Before You Start

+1. Make sure you have correctly integrated Cloudmobi's Rewarded Video into your application.
-Before integrate each platform for Reward Video,  you shoud configure it's Parameters(appId\placementName) into Cloudmoni platform.
+2. You shoud configure the folliwing platform's Parameters(appId\placementName) into Cloudmoni platform.

 ### <a name="applovin">applovin</a>